tdurouchoux/dsview_vault/topics/Library/TableReport.md

 type: Library
 ---

-An interactive tool in skrub for exploring dataframes.
+An interactive data exploration tool in skrub for visualizing dataframes.